Asuka Langley Soryu: Neon Genesis Evangelion

 Yūko Miyamura voices Asuka's character in all her appearances in the original series, and the later films, spin-offs, video games, and the Rebuild of Evangelion film series.
 The only exception is an introspective scene from the twenty-second episode, when other female members of the cast replace the character's voice during a metaphysical sequence.
-She had originally auditioned for the role of Rei, but staff felt her voice was too energetic, so she was offered Asuka instead.
+Miyamura had originally auditioned for the role of Rei, but staff felt her voice was too energetic, so she was offered Asuka instead.

 According to Miyamura, Asuka's dubbing proved difficult.
 She said she wished to "erase Evangelion" and forget her experience with it.
 Towards the end of the first broadcast, Miyamura suffered from bulimia and found herself in a disastrous psychic state, similar to that of Asuka's character.
 After the release of the movie The End of Evangelion (1997) she said, "I think I had a kamikaze feeling during the voice-over".
 The voice actress identified herself so much with the character she took a conversation course in German, decided some of the character's lines, and Asuka's details, such as the cloth puppet in the shape of a monkey featured in her childhood flashbacks.
 One of her ideas was the German sentences Asuka utters in the twenty-second episode of the series in a telephone conversation with her stepmother.

 When dubbing the last scene of The End of Evangelion, in which Shinji strangles Asuka, Shinji's voice actress Megumi Ogata physically imitated his gesture and strangled her colleague.
 Because of her agitation, Ogata squeezed her neck too hard, risking having her not properly recite the rest of the film's lines.
 With Ogata's gesture, Miyamura could finally produce realistic sounds of strangulation and thanked her colleague for her availability.
 Anno based the scene on an incident that happened to one of his female friends.
 She was strangled by a malicious man, but when she was about to be killed, she stroked him for no reason.
 When the man stopped squeezing her neck, the woman regained a cold attitude, speaking the words that Asuka would have said to Shinji in the original script: "I can't stand the idea of being killed by someone like you" (あんたなんかに殺されるのは真っ平よ).

-Dissatisfied with Miyamura's interpretation, Anno asked her to imagine a stranger sneaking into her room, who could rape her at any time, but who prefers to masturbate by watching her sleep.
+Dissatisfied with Miyamura's interpretation of the original last line, Anno asked her to imagine a stranger sneaking into her room, who could rape her at any time, but who prefers to masturbate by watching her sleep.
 The director asked her what she would say about this if she woke up suddenly, noticing what had happened.
 Miyamura, disgusted by the scene, replied saying "Kimochi warui" (気持ち 悪い).
 After the conversation, Anno changed the line by echoing the voice actress's reaction.